TeknooSoftware/statesBundle/docs/install.md

 With States 2.x and States Bundle, it is not mandatory to declare bundle namespace in the States library, The loader reuse now Composer, it's automatic.

-By default, the bundle use all components of the States library, but you can change some components :
+By default, the bundle use all components of the States library, but you can change some components.
+You can define in your config.yml file components to use

 *  The factory repository to store all instances of loaded stated classes factories.
 It must implement the interface \ArrayInterface

+        teknoo_states:
+            factory_repository: 'className' # default '%teknoo.states.service.factory.repository.class%'

 *  The loader of stated classes.
 It must implement the interface `Teknoo\States\Loader\LoaderInterface`

+        teknoo_states:
+            loader: 'className' # default '%teknoo.states.loader.class%'

 *  The finder, used by the loaded to explore stated classes.
 It must implement the interface `Teknoo\States\Loader\FinderInterface`

+        teknoo_states:
+            finder: 'className' # default '%teknoo.states.finder.class%'

 *  The function to call to register the loader in the `__autoload` stack.
 It must has the same signature has `spl_autoload_register`

+        teknoo_states:
+            autoload_register: 'className' # default 'spl_autoload_register'